emartinm/oracle-heroku-buildpack/README.md

     1. heroku-community/apt
     2. https://github.com/emartinm/oracle-heroku-buildpack
     3. heroku/python

+The buildpack `heroku-community/apt` will install using `apt` all the packages appearing in the file `Aptfile`.
+We need to install `libaio1` so that `cx_Oracle` could work.
+The contents of this `Aptfile` file would be one line:

+    libaio1

+For some reason, `libaio1` is installed in the unexpected directory `/app/.apt/lib/x86_64-linux-gnu` that is not in added in `LD_LIBRARY_PATH` by the `heroku-community/apt` buildpack.
+For simplicity, the `oracle-heroku-buildpack` will do this for you (probably it shouldn't, but it makes things easier).

 # Changes from the original version
 * Ported from Ruby to Bash, as encouraged at https://devcenter.heroku.com/articles/buildpack-api#buildpack-api